iromli/docker-spannerbox/README.md

 ## Batteries Included

-- emulator to bootstrap instance and database
+- `emulator` command to bootstrap instance and database
-- CLI to interact with database
+- `cli` command to interact with database
+- `dump` command to export database in text format

 ## Usage